All the Little Animals I Have Eaten 2017-2020

 Read reviews here.

-AWARDS AND CITATIONS, COLLECTED:
+AWARDS AND CITATIONS COLLECTED: KEEP FROZEN AND HINES

 • Finalist, Governor General’s Literary Award for Drama: Drama: Pilot Episode